srinivasgumdelli/full-stack-challenge/README.md

 Healthify Fullstack Engineer Coding Challenge
 =============================================

+## Submission, Deadline, and Duration
+When you are finished with the assignment, ensure that the latest version of the app is pushed to the master branch of this repository.
+The assignment must be submitted no later than this coming Sunday, April 26 2015.
+We don't have an expectation that the assignment will take more than about a day, but you're free to spend as much time as you want.

 ## Background
 One of Healthify's main products is a platform from which a social worker may search for resource sites – homeless shelters, food pantries,